 Explanation: Cleaner production is a means of reducing both the quantities and effects of residual wastes discharged to land.
 However, it is also more than that, as it adopts an integrated approach to considering all discharges from, and inputs to, production processes.
 "Cleaner production" means the provision of food, goods and services so as to minimise environmental damage and waste generation throughout the entire production system.
-It involves the complete analysis of a production system from the point of product use and disposal.
+It involves the complete analysis of a production system from the point of product conceptualisation, design, and raw materials selection, right through to product use and disposal.
 It includes reducing the effects of discharges by changing inputs to the production process, using raw materials more efficiently, reusing or recycling raw materials, utilising or recovering resources from the waste stream, and pretreating any hazardous wastes.